Rebel Bramson defeated in bid for board seat to reform Barclays

 The result indicates broader confidence in Chief Executive Jes Staley’s plan to boost the bank’s fortunes by prioritizing growth in the investment bank.

-Staley’s strategy has included a costly hiring spree of rainmakers and a diversion of capital from Barclays’ retail arm toward higher risk lending and trading activity.
+Staley’s strategy has included a costly hiring spree of rainmakers and a diversion of capital from Barclays’ retail arm towards higher risk lending and trading activity.

 Bramson said there was “an option” to keep Barclays’ investment bank but only if it could become a worthwhile asset for investors.